ElvinLit/Risk-Based-Games-Optimizer/work_log.md

 # Work Log
+## 7/21
+- Updated theme of webpage to resemble casino colors
+- Changed line graph to scatterplot to accurately reflect discrete data
+- Created table for descriptive statistics
+- Created about page for roulette to display math of expected value
+- Updated descriptionf of each roulette strategy to give a better sense of context to user
+- Standardized fonts for all webpages and graphs

 ## 7/18
 - Created config.toml to allow default configurations for our app, mainly to force a certain theme on users
 - Updated graphing methods to have a grid in the background, improves readability